 Happy Campers: Family Camping and Campgrounds in New York's Catskills

-We recently wrote about how you can go camping right here in NYC, but if you're ready for a trip to the wild, read on and find out how to get started.
+We recently wrote about how you can go camping right in NYC, but if you're ready for a trip upstate, read on and find out how to get started.

 When to go: